 All records of the procurement are the property of the Government at all times.
 Once the task order is completed, all documents, including electronic records pertaining to the acquisition shall be turned over to the Government after project completion, but no later than 60 calendar days in accordance with section C.4.3.8.
 The documents shall be completed in accordance with the regional standards unless otherwise directed by the National Program Manager.
 There may be multiple regional standards in a given zone.
 For security reasons and procurement confidentiality, the Contractor shall not keep any Government acquisition records.
 If the Contractor is required to submit records to a State licensing authority or oversight entity in regard to an audit of commissions collected, the Contractor shall notify the NCO and the NCO will coordinate with GSA Legal Counsel concerning records or documentation that are releasable.
-The NCO will provide copies of releasable documentation may not be released.
+The NCO will provide copies of releasable documentation to the Contractor or a written statement that identifies the reason the requested documentation may not be released.
 Under no circumstances is the Contractor to release any government documents to a third party without direct GSA approval.